hyperlinken/stake.com-betting-bot/README.md

-I am putting here a meessed up code and setup sequence for setting up of main code so that you not able use this code
+I am putting here a meessed up code and setup sequence for setting up of main code so that you  unable to use this code

 **Note**: Always gamble responsibly and within your means.
 This tool demonstrates automation and algorithmic strategy implementation.